josh-minch/pong/readme.md

+###Pong

-An unfinished implementation of a VGA controller and Pong written in Verilog, designed to work on the Digilent BASYS2 FPGA board.
+An unfinished implementation of Pong and an accompanying VGA controller built with Verilog, tested to work on the Digilent BASYS2 FPGA board.

 Game and control details: